A Survey on Transformer Compression: Abstract

 \section{Abstract}

-Large models based on the Transformer architecture play increasingly vital roles in artificial intelligence, particularly within the realms of natural language processing (NLP) and computer vision (CV).
-Model compression methods reduce their memory and computational cost, which is a necessary step to implement the transformer models on practical devices.
-Given the unique architecture of transformer, featuring alternative attention and Feedforward Neural Network (FFN) modules, specific compression techniques are required.
-The efficiency of these compression methods is also paramount, as it is usually impractical to retrain large models on the entire training dataset.
-This survey provides a comprehensive review of recent compression methods, with a specific focus on their application to transformer models.
-The compression methods are primarily categorized into pruning, quantization, knowledge distillation, and efficient architecture design.
-In each category, we discuss compression methods for both CV and NLP tasks, highlighting common underlying principles.
-At last, we delve into the relation between various compression methods, and discuss the further directions in this domain.
+Transformer plays a vital role in the realms of natural language processing (NLP) and computer vision (CV), specially for constructing large language models (LLM) and large vision models (LVM).
+Model compression methods reduce the memory and computational cost of Transformer, which is a necessary step to implement large language/vision models on practical devices.
+Given the unique architecture of Transformer, featuring alternative attention and feedforward neural network (FFN) modules, specific compression techniques are usually required.
+The efficiency of these compression methods is also paramount, as retraining large models on the entire training dataset is usually impractical.
+This survey provides a comprehensive review of recent compression methods, with a specific focus on their application to Transformer-based models.
+The compression methods are primarily categorized into pruning, quantization, knowledge distillation, and efficient architecture design (Mamba, RetNet, RWKV, \etc).
+In each category, we discuss compression methods for both language and vision tasks, highlighting common underlying principles.
+Finally, we delve into the relation between various compression methods, and discuss further directions in this domain.

 }

 \IEEEdisplaynontitleabstractindextext

 \IEEEraisesectionheading{